 If a hotfix patch is required to be tested a

-release branch can be deployed based on a tag.
+release branch can be used.
+The following is an example of leveraging a tag.

 Release flow is loosely based on the Gitflow, where a release branch represents the testing for a specific release of the system under test.
 This